Rotation (pool): Short Rack Rotation

 Simple rotation is the most basic rotation game, being directly derived from basic pyramid pool.
-The object of simple rotation is to pocket the most balls while still shooting at the balls in order.
+The object of simple rotation is to pocket the most balls while still shooting at them in order.
 Simple rotation being a shorter version of 15 ball rotation.
-Short rotation games such as 6,7,9 and 10 ball; these games are meant to be run out with out missing.
-Advanced short rack rotation games usually consistent of one inning.
-The players inning starts with a break shot and continues until the lowest numeric ball was not played into a pocket.
+Short rotation games such as 6,7,9 and 10 ball; these games are meant to be run out without missing.
+Advanced short rack rotation games usually consist of one inning.
+The player's inning starts with a break shot and continues until the lowest numeric ball was not played into a pocket.

 Nine-ball

-The major competitive game nine-ball and its variants (six-ball, seven-ball, and ten-ball) are rotation games but with a smaller ball set and without the point-based scoring.
-In these games only the namesake number of balls are used the lowest numbered ball must be contacted with the cue ball prior to contacting and other ball on the table.
+The major competitive game nine-ball and its variants (six-ball, seven-ball, and ten-ball) are rotation games, but with a smaller set of balls and without the point-based scoring.
+In these games, only the namesake number of balls are used.
+The lowest numbered ball must be contacted with the cue-ball prior to contacting any other ball on the table.
 Once all the object balls have been played into a pocket, another game may start.
 Other times victory can happen when the player pockets the highest numbered ball in the rack, as in 9 ball rotation.
-Even if it is pocketed before all other balls and when the winner pockets no other balls but the highest numbered ball.
+Even if it is pocketed before all other balls and when the winner pockets no other balls, but the highest numbered ball.